dpmerrell/dpmerrell.github.io/_posts/2018-06-29-matgiflib.markdown

 * Among python programmers, Matplotlib is the dominant package for visualizing information.
 It is powerful in the hands of skilled users.

-* Matplotlib is only able to make static plots.

-* Much of the time, information is best visualized in _animation_.
+* Matplotlib's native animation API isn't very straightforward---at least to me.

 * On the web, GIFs have become a very popular mode of animation.

-In light of these observations, I have built a python package which extends matplotlib to create GIFs.
+In light of these observations, I have built a python package which provides a very simple interface for making GIFs with Matplotlib.

-My guiding philosophy was to interfere as little as possible with typical Matplotlib programming patterns.
-Matplotlib expertise gets the programmer 99% of the way to making nice GIFs.
+My guiding philosophy was to interfere as little as possible with typical Matplotlib programming patterns (e.g., the pyplot interface).
+Basic familiarity with Matplotlib gets the programmer 99% of the way to making nice GIFs.

 There are still improvements to make, but the code is publicly available on Github: